mkain112/mkain112.github.io/_posts/2025-06-20-ChessRobotFirst-hardware.md

 </div>

 I settled on an 8 mm rail system.
 Specifically 4 for the Y-axis (2 on each edge) and 2 on the X-axis.
 The pairs of rails provides stability, which we will need for the end effector riding on the X-axis carriage.
-The mounting holes in the stepper motors, and therefore the smooth rail attachment fixtures that sit over the mounting screws are 31±0.2mm apart.
-Design details flowing from the constraints of the hardware, for now.
+The mounting holes in the stepper motors, and therefore the smooth rail attachment fixtures that sit over the mounting screws, are 31 ± 0.2mm apart.
+Many of my design details are flowing from the constraints of the hardware, for now.
 If stability becomes an issue we can redesign and make them further apart.

 ### Major Components Assembled
 - **Linear rail system**